alkeicam/firebase-query-gator/README.md

 // ...
 ```
 ### Output Specification
-> Performs query using the same column/property for filering
+> Object {d: data, m: metadata} is returned for each of the execute() calls.
+Please see below for detailed specification of each field

 |Kind| Parameter | Type | Description |
 | :--- | :--- | :--- | :--- |